Griefed/ServerPackCreator/README.md

       - TZ=Europe/Berlin # Your Timezone
       - PUID=1000 # Your user ID
       - PGID=1000 # Your group ID
-      - MODPACKDIR= # Either path to the modpack directory or CurseForge projectID,fileID combination.
+      - MODPACKDIR # Either path to the modpack directory or CurseForge projectID,fileID combination.
-      - CLIENTMODS= # Comma-separated.
-Client-side mods to delete from server pack.
+      - MODLOADERVERSION # The version of the modlaoder the modpack uses.
+      - MODLOADER # Either Forge or Fabric
+      - MINECRAFTVERSION # The Minecraft version the modpack uses.
+      - INCLUDEZIPCREATION=true # Or false
+      - INCLUDESTARTSCRIPTS=true # Or false
+      - INCLUDESERVERPROPERTIES=true # Or false
+      - INCLUDESERVERINSTALLATION=true # Or false
+      - INCLUDESERVERICON=true # Or false
-      - COPYDIRS= # Comma-separated.
+      - COPYDIRS # Comma-separated.
 Must be set if MODPACKDIR is a path.
 Can be empty if MODPACKDIR is a projectID,fileID combination.
-      - MINECRAFTVERSION= # The Minecraft version the modpack uses.
-      - MODLOADER= # Either Forge or Fabric
-      - MODLOADERVERSION= # The version of the modlaoder the modpack uses.
-      - INCLUDESERVERINSTALLATION=true # Or false
-      - INCLUDESERVERICON=true # Or false
-      - INCLUDESERVERPROPERTIES=true # Or false
-      - INCLUDESTARTSCRIPTS=true # Or false
-      - INCLUDEZIPCREATION=true # Or false
+      - CLIENTMODS # Comma-separated.
+Client-side mods to delete from server pack.
     volumes:
-      - /host/path/to/data:/data
+      - /host/path/todata:data # Created modpacks and server packs will be here

 ```

 ### Using CLI: